SteinerDiamine/InfiniteBoard/README.md

 ## ✨ Description

-Get creative with the flexibility manipulating digital art to make notes draw something , study live with your freiends together ...Combining all in one , I have created this to communicate more easily through digital presence  !
+Get creative with the flexibility of manipulating digital art to make notes draw something , study live with your freiends together ...Combining all in one , I have created this to communicate more easily through digital presence  !
 Just sign-up and get started

 ## 🔥 Features